Szeraax/trustcircle/README.md

 * [x] Status announcements embed link to the leaderboard
 * [x] Allow you to probe a circle that you are in and see who all the members are
 * [x] Be able to see what circles you've joined/betrayed
+* [x] Disable discord accounts that are less than a week old

 ## Accepted/to-do
 **REDACTED**